Polaroid Photo Restoration

 Is Polaroid restoration free?

-You get 2 free restorations — we recommend using them on your most faded Polaroid to see what the AI can recover.
+You get 2 free restorations.
+We recommend using them on your most faded Polaroid to see what the AI can recover.
 Since Polaroid collections tend to be smaller than slide or negative archives (most families have dozens rather than hundreds), the Starter pack at $4.99 for 10 credits is often enough.

 Can I restore SX-70 and 600 film Polaroids?